Improvements to the TOEFL iBT® test are here! Get all the details about the upcoming TOEFL iBT test enhancements

 Rating Is Kept Apart from Test Administration

 To ensure the security and integrity of scores, it is critical that scoring not take place at test sites, but rather through a centralized scoring network that implements and ensures consistent scoring standards.
 The TOEFL test is scored by a network of raters, carefully controlled from a secure central location.
-ETS uses a highly diverse pool of raters rather than those exclusive to an applicant's country of origin, and ETS raters score responses anonymously for truly objective scoring.
-Multiple raters' judgments contribute to each test taker's Speaking and Writing scores in order to minimize rater bias.
+ETS uses a highly diverse pool of raters rather than those exclusive to an applicant's country of origin, and ETS raters score responses without knowing the test taker’s identity for truly objective scoring.
+Multiple raters' judgments contribute to each test taker's Speaking and Writing section scores to minimize rater bias.

 Who Accepts TOEFL Scores